peteroupc/peteroupc.github.io/randomgendoc.md

      |     about ures*0.05 or less).
      |  - ures - Maximum approximation error tolerable, or
      |    "u-resolution".
 Default is 10^-8.
 This error tolerance
-     |    "does not work for continuous distributions with high
+     |    "does not work for continuous distributions [whose PDFs
-     |    and narrow peaks or poles".
+     |    have] high and narrow peaks or poles".
      |
      |    Reference:
      |    Gerhard Derflinger, Wolfgang Hörmann, and Josef Leydold,